Eat your greens

 Known collectively as dark-green leafy vegetables (DGLV), beet tops for example are loaded with calcium and magnesium; both these minerals are essential for bone strength and the prevention of arthritis.

-Consider then the vitamin, folate, which every single woman of child-bearing age must have daily.
-Before she even knows she is pregnant, the neural tube is forming; should she be low in this B9, the foetus will develop a very serious spinal defect called spina bifida.
+Consider then the vitamin called folate which every single woman of child-bearing age must have daily.
+Before she even knows she is pregnant, the neural tube is forming; should she be low in this B9, the foetus may develop very serious defects such as spina bifida and cleft lip.

 Lastly your greens are amongst the best sources of carotenoids in the body.
 The decision to write this page was sparked by a visit to the optician.

-These two phytochemicals are found in very high concentration in the cones of the eye; a deficiency is one of the major causes of eye-diseases related to aging.
+These two phytochemicals are found in very high concentrations in the cones of the retina; a deficiency of either is the major cause of eye-diseases related to aging.

-I could write pages on why dark-leafy green vegetables are called functional foods; they promote wellness and help to prevent disease, and there is masses of scientific evidence confirming it.
-We, and our children, need to eat them daily, whether we enjoy them or not.
+I could write pages on why dark-leafy green vegetables are called functional foods; they promote wellness and help to prevent disease.
+There is masses of scientific evidence confirming it.
+We and our children need to eat them daily whether we enjoy them or not.

-Eat your greens daily, preferably some raw with a little fat to increase the absorption of the carotenoids, and other lightly-steamed.
+Eat your greens daily preferably some raw with a little fat to increase the absorption of the carotenoids; and others lightly-steamed.

 An autumn lunch consists mainly of greens.